airbytehq/airbyte/airbyte-integrations/bases/connector-acceptance-test/README.md

 9. Bump the acceptance test docker image version in `airbyte-integrations/bases/connector-acceptance-test/Dockerfile`
 10. Update the project changelog `airbyte-integrations/bases/connector-acceptance-test/CHANGELOG.md`
 11. Open a PR on our GitHub repository
+12. If you've made any dependecy changes, run `poetry export -f requirements.txt --output requirements.txt` to update the `requirements.txt` file.
-12. Run the unit test on the CI by running `/legacy-test connector=bases/connector-acceptance-test` in a GitHub comment
+13. Run the unit test on the CI by running `/legacy-test connector=bases/connector-acceptance-test` in a GitHub comment
-13. Publish the new acceptance test version if your PR is approved by running `/legacy-publish connector=bases/connector-acceptance-test` in a GitHub comment
+14. Publish the new acceptance test version if your PR is approved by running `/legacy-publish connector=bases/connector-acceptance-test` in a GitHub comment
-14. Merge your PR
+15. Merge your PR

 ## Migrating `acceptance-test-config.yml` to latest configuration format
 We introduced changes in the structure of `acceptance-test-config.yml` files in version 0.2.12.